danjamk/pycharm-claude-devcontainer/README.md

 (VS Code pioneered dev containers and has excellent support), other AI assistants, and alternative container solutions (Podman, Colima, Orbstack, etc.), as well as other programming languages.

+This project has a companion blog article you can find here: **[Containerized Development: My Security Layer for AI Coding Tools](https://medium.com/@dan.jam.kuhn/containerized-development-my-security-layer-for-ai-coding-tools-df48ac4af3e4)**

 **Important**: Containerizing your Python development environment protects your host system, but doesn't protect your code, data, or remote systems.
 This template implements additional security best practices: